BrunoPerciani/computer-simulation-in-matlab-studies/README.md

 ## 🧑‍💻 Author
 **Bruno Zomignani Perciani**
-Undergraduate Student at the Federal University of ABC (UFABC) Exchange Student at Shibaura Institute of Technology (SIT) 📧 bruno.perciani@aluno.ufabc.edu.br
+Undergraduate Student at the Federal University of ABC (UFABC) and Exchange Student at Shibaura Institute of Technology (SIT) 📧 bruno.perciani@aluno.ufabc.edu.br

 **Supervised by:**
-Prof. Dr. Takumi Miyoshi
-Prof. Dr Taku Yamazaki
+Prof. Dr. Takumi Miyoshi and Prof. Dr Taku Yamazaki